dkirkby/E4S/wifi.md

  1. Visit https://docs.google.com/forms/ and create a blank form
  2. Create four questions, named "version", "MACaddr", "IPaddr" and "data".
 You can change these names but it will be easier to fill the form via python if you use names that are valid python identifiers (i.e. avoid spaces and punctuation).
  3. Verify that the first 3 questions have the "Short Answer" type and the last one (for "data") has the "Paragraph" type.
+ 4. Publish your form and set the "Responder view" to "Anyone with the link".
- 4. Use the "Get pre-filled link" menu item and set the answers equal to the question name for all 4 questions.
+ 5. Use the "Get pre-filled link" menu item and set the answers equal to the question name for all 4 questions.
- 5. Copy the link into the code above at this line:
+ 6. Copy the link into the code above at this line:
  ```python
  PREFILLED=`...prefilled link goes here...`
  ```